-Cachaça must be aged for at least one year in barrels no larger than 700 liters.
+Dark cachaça must be aged for at least one year in barrels no larger than 700 liters.
 The barrels are made of cedar, jequitiba, and American and European oak.
 This barrel-aging gives the liquor a smoother taste.
+White cachaça doesn't have to be aged in barrels and is often bottled soon after distilling.